 The Vikingland Curling Club, Inc., established in 2005 with the inspiration of our founder Nancy Haggenmiller, is located in Alexandria, Minnesota USA.
 Our organization is run totally by volunteers and supported by membership dues, fund-raising events, sponsorships and donations.
-We curl on four sheets of ice at the Runestone Community Center on Wednesday night.
+We curl on five sheets of ice at the Runestone Community Center on Wednesday night and Thursday morning.
+Spectators are always welcome to stop by and visit us.
 The club is an IRS designated 501(c) 3 non-profit organization.

 The Vikingland Curling Club is committed to teach, develop, promote and encourage the sport of Curling; to develop youth and adult programs that lead to local, national and international competition.

 For a healthy curling club and to reduce the cost of curling, we need to continue to grow our club.
-The maximum number of curling members for one time slot currently is 32 players.
-This is for four sheets of ice and four sheets of curling stones (64).
+The maximum number of curling members for one time slot currently is 40 players.
+This is for five sheets of curling ice which contain a total of eighty (80) curling stones.
 Our league can accommodate more curlers as we add draw times and bye weeks.
 It is our hope to expand each season by adding both members and ice time.
 The club’s long term goal is to eventually have our own facility with dedicated curling ice.

 The club ended it’s first season with 58 members making up 13 rinks (teams).
 A league championship was held in the final week of the season with the Hoffarth team taking the Gold medal.
 The Haggenmiller team took Silver and the Dittberner team took the Bronze.